armory3d/armorpaint_docs/README.md

 - `Opacity`: Overall opacity of the emitted particle.
 - `Blending`: Blending mode used for applying particles.
 - `X-Ray`: Apply particles through mesh faces.
+- `Symmetry`: Mirror particles on the X, Y and/or Z axis.

 #### Bake